 Famous for music for over a century, many legendary musicians have played here down the years and the live music held every night in summer (also Friday and Saturdays in winter) attracts locals and visitors alike.

-More recent attractions are beer from their own micro-brewery, and good food – notably smoked fish from the family’s other equally famous business, The Burren Smokehouse, which is just down the road, but menus also offer some great traditional hot dishes including bacon & cabbage and (subject of hot debate among foodies) a version of Irish stew that is made with local Burren beef instead of the lamb that most traditionalists would insist is ‘correct’.
+More recent attractions are beer from their own micro-brewery, and the good food served by Kieran O'Halloran of Kieran's Kitchen.
+It's all about local produce – notably smoked fish from the family’s other equally famous business, The Burren Smokehouse, which is just down the road, also fresh fish from Doolin, pork from happy free range Burren pigs and organic Burren vegetables.
+There's terrific soup and chowder, and maybe great traditional hot dishes like bacon & cabbage and (subject of hot debate among foodies) a version of Irish stew that is made with local Burren beef instead of the lamb that most traditionalists would insist is ‘correct’.

-Desserts (“a must try”) are supplied by Fabiola’s fabulous little bakery in Doolin.
-It offers a different take on bar food, and it’s worth fitting in a mealtime visit – but do check beforehand as food is only served in summer, and summer has been known to arrive late around here.
+The Tavern is a genuinely hospitable place and it offers a different take on bar food, so it’s worth fitting in a mealtime visit – but do check beforehand as food is only served in summer, and summer has been known to arrive late around here.

 The Burren Brewery is a more recent development but, although very small and only in operation since 2011, it produces three beers - Burren Black (stout), Burren Red (ale) and Burren Gold (a lager, and not to be confused with the Ballyvaughan cheese of the same name).